 Under ASIC regulations, there are some areas for trading permitted which may not be the case with some other regulatory bodies.
 Among these areas are trading in binary options, spread betting, and CFDs trading.
 All of these are legal under ASIC regulation.
 Crypto trading is also permitted.

-The amount of leverage is also left much more at the discretion of ASIC brokers, with an increased maximum leverage of 500:1 being available although this is up to the broker.
-Currently, discussions are ongoing about the possibility of reducing this to 20:1 leverage, though nothing has been decided as yet.
+The amount of leverage used to be left at the discretion of ASIC brokers, with an increased maximum leverage of 500:1 being available although this is up to the broker.
+Since March 29th 2021, the new legislation has been imposed that brokers under ASIC regulation should provide maximum leverage up to 30:1.

-A final point here is to note that segregated accounts with top-tier banks are still required under ASIC, and although negative balance protection is not required, it is still offered by several.
+A final point here is to note that segregated accounts with top-tier banks are still required under ASIC as well as negative balance protection.

 Differences between ASIC Regulated and ASIC Licensed Brokers